top of page

 Both hemp and nettle are robust fibres with their own unique shades, but generally the hemp fibre is stronger and the nettle softer.

-We also regularly use Newzealand WOOL imported Raw material and spun in Nepal, Nepalese Mulberry SILK produced by local organization cooporated with Nepalese ladies, Chinese or Indian LINEN and COTTON.
+We also regularly use New Zealand WOOL that’s imported raw and spun in Nepal, Nepalese Mulberry SILK produced by local Nepalese ladies cooperative, Chinese or Indian LINEN and COTTON.

-The fabric used for many of our garments is handwoven in a handloom at the small workshop in Lubhu, Kathmandu.
-Many of the yarns for our fabric is produced in China as there is no facility to produce the fine yarns in Nepal.
+The fabric used for many of our garments is handwoven on a handloom at the small workshop in Lubhu, Kathmandu.
+Many of the yarns for these fabrics are produced in China as Nepal lacks the facilities to produce the fine yarns.
+Our fabrics woven to order in Lubhu are yarn dyed prior to weaving within the same workshop.

 DYES

-We love the beauty of all natural shades as well as natural dyes’ earthy colours and that the history of natural dyes goes all the way back to the earliest forms of colour.
+We love the beauty of all natural shades and all natural dyes’ earthy colours as well as the history of natural dyes, which goes all the way back to the earliest forms of colour.
 It’s an international history shared by all.

 Natural dyes are a colourant obtained from any natural source and a great place to find them can be right in your own back yard!